figment-networks/tendermint-protobuf-def/README.md

 # tendermint-protobuf-def

-This repository contains Protobuf definitions for the Tendermint Firehose integration.
+This repository contains Protobuf definitions for the Tendermint Firehose integration and the typescript definitions

 ## Generate Code